Big Raven Plateau: Armadillo Formation

-Basaltic lava flows of the 6.3-million-year-old Armadillo Formation are exposed in Kadeya Creek canyon on the northwestern side of the Big Raven Plateau, in Sezill Creek canyon on the western side of the plateau and along the Mess Creek Escarpment on the southwestern side of the plateau where they overlie basaltic lava flows of the Raspberry Formation.
-Armadillo basalt flows form up to 180 m thick units at these locations, which are interbedded with air-fall pumice and ash flows of trachytic and comenditic compositions.
-The basalt flows were highly fluid and mobile at the time of their eruption as evidenced by their extreme persistence and relatively narrow thicknesses; individual basalt flows of this geological formation are less than 3 m thick.
+Basaltic lava flows of the 6.3-million-year-old Armadillo Formation are exposed in the Kadeya and Sezill canyons, as well as along the Mess Creek Escarpment where they overlie basaltic lava flows of the Raspberry Formation.
+Armadillo basalt flows form up to 180 m thick units at these locations where they are interbedded with air-fall pumice and ash flows of trachytic and comenditic compositions.
+The basalt flows were highly fluid and mobile at the time of their eruption as evidenced by their extreme persistence and relatively narrow thicknesses; individual basalt flows are less than 3 m thick.
 The source of these lava flows was probably a cluster of vents further to the east called Sezill Volcano.
-In contrast, the air-fall pumice and ash flows probably originated from the more than 4 km in diameter Armadillo Peak caldera south of the Big Raven Plateau.
+In contrast, the air-fall pumice and ash flows probably originated from the more than 4 km in diameter Armadillo Caldera south of the Big Raven Plateau.

 Nido Formation

-The Tenchen Member is the only stratigraphic unit of the Nido Formation comprising the Big Raven Plateau.
-It consists of basaltic lava flows and pyroclastic rocks which were erupted 4.4 million years ago from three major volcanoes and several smaller eruptive centres; these eruptive centres have since been deeply dissected by erosion.
-A lower unit of alkali basalt with minor hawaiite is exposed at the southern, southeastern and southwestern ends of the Big Raven Plateau where it is in the form of lava flows, flow breccia and agglutinate.
-Alkali basalt and minor hawaiite of the Alpha Peak, Beta Peak and associated satellitic eruptive centres are exposed on Sorcery Ridge and Idiji Ridge on the southwestern side of the plateau.
-They are in the form of lava flows, agglutinate, flow breccia, tuff breccia, pillow lava and pillow breccia, which are intercalated with gravel.
-Alkali basalt of the Gamma Peak eruptive centre is in the form of lava flows, tuff breccia and pillow lava, which occur in the upper canyon of Elwyn Creek at the northwestern end of the Big Raven Plateau and overlie alkali basalt of the lower unit at the southeastern end of the plateau.
-Cartoona Peak and Kaia Bluff at the southeastern end of the Big Raven Plateau both consist of alkali basalt erupted from the Gamma Peak eruptive centre.
+The Tenchen Member is the only stratigraphic unit of the Nido Formation forming the Big Raven Plateau.
+It consists of basaltic lava flows and pyroclastic rocks, which were erupted 4.4 million years ago from three major volcanoes and several smaller eruptive centres.
+Alkali basalt and minor hawaiite of the Alpha Peak, Beta Peak and associated satellitic eruptive centres are exposed on Sorcery Ridge and Idiji Ridge.
+They are in the form of lava flows, agglutinate, flow breccia, tuff breccia, pillow breccia and pillow lava, which are intercalated with gravel.
+Alkali basalt of the Gamma Peak eruptive centre is in the form of lava flows, tuff breccia and pillow lava.
+These volcanic deposits occur in the upper canyon of Elwyn Creek and overlie alkali basalt of the lower unit at the southeastern end of the plateau.
+All of the Tenchen Member eruptive centres have been deeply dissected by erosion, such that only isolated remnants remain.
+For example, Cartoona Peak and Kaia Bluff both consist of alkali basalt erupted from the Gamma Peak eruptive centre.
+A lower unit of alkali basalt with minor hawaiite is exposed at the southern, southeastern and southwestern ends of the plateau.
+At these locations, the alkali basalt is in the form of lava flows, flow breccia and agglutinate.